 The Q Follow looks to have become the leader in electric trolley design and functionality.
 Ultimately, it's great fun to use and with practice the switching between modes and use of the handset becomes second nature.
-Yes, it's expensive, but there truly is nothing else like this out there so if you're looking for something a little bit different and to become the envy of your fourball be sure to consider the Stewart Golf Q Follow.
+Yes, it's expensive, but there truly is nothing else like this out there.

 Stewart Golf Q Follow Electric Trolley Review

 VIDEO: Discover why the Q Follow was selected for The Edge in 2022

 The popularity of Stewart Golf X9 Follow never really wavered since its launch way back in 2014 because how its truly unique design and functionality.
 But it was by no means the perfect trolley and given the British company's passion for golf and engineering know-how, it comes as no surprise that the Q Follow elevates the user experience even further.